 Cigna Health Insurance covers Roux-en-Y gastric bypass, biliopancreatic diversion with duodenal switch for individuals with a BMI greater than 50, adjustable silicone gastric banding, gastric sleeve (sleeve gastrectomy) as either a staged or stand-alone procedure, and vertical banded gastroplasty.

-Procedures such as Fobi-pouch, intragastric balloon, loop gastric bypass, duodenojejunal bypass liner, transoral gastroplasty, single-anastomosis DS, vagus nerve blocking, vagus nerve stimulation, mini-gastric bypass are some of the procedures not covered with Cigna Insurance.
-Make sure that your surgeon ensures that the procedure you choose is covered by your insurance plan before proceeding.
+Procedures such as Fobi-pouch, intragastric balloon, gastric bypass, duodenojejunal bypass liner, transoral gastroplasty, single-anastomosis DS, vagus nerve blocking, vagus nerve stimulation, mini-gastric bypass are some of the procedures not covered with Cigna Insurance.
+Make sure that your surgeon ensures that the process you choose is covered by your insurance plan before proceeding.

 Revisional/Reparative Bariatric Surgery Coverage